streetsidesoftware/vscode-spell-checker/CONTRIBUTE.md

 Improvements to existing word lists and new word lists are welcome.

-All dictionaries are being migrated to [cspell-dicts](https://github.com/Jason3S/cspell-dicts).
+All dictionaries have been migrated to [cspell-dicts](https://github.com/streetsidesoftware/cspell-dicts).
-Some dictionaries are still located at [cspell](https://github.com/Jason3S/cspell)/[dictionaries](https://github.com/streetsidesoftware/cspell/tree/master/packages/cspell-lib/dictionaries).

 ### Format for Dictionary Word lists